Fire-Wise Landscaping on a Budget

 Metal raised beds: $100 to $300 each

-More fire-resistant than wood
+More fire-resistant than wood (won't ignite from embers or radiant heat)

-Last longer than wood (one-time cost)
+Last longer than wood (one-time cost vs. replacement every 10 to 15 years)

-Free and Low-Cost Resources
+What Free and Low-Cost Resources Are Available in Santa Cruz?

-Take advantage of community resources.
+Take advantage of community resources in Santa Cruz County.

 Many areas offer free or low-cost chipping:

-CAL FIRE grant-funded programs in some neighborhoods
+CAL FIRE grant-funded programs operate in some neighborhoods.

-Community pile sites where you can bring material
+Community pile sites where you can bring material are available seasonally.

 Many tree services give away chips for free:

-Local tree services may deliver free loads to avoid dump fees
+Local tree services may deliver free loads directly.
+Call companies working in your neighborhood.

 Many fire departments offer free defensible space consultations:

-Educational resources:
+Educational Resources

-UC Cooperative Extension workshops (often free)
+UC Cooperative Extension: Workshops on fire-wise landscaping (often free)

-Year 1: The essentials (mostly free)
+Year 1: The Essentials (Mostly Free)

 Focus on maintenance and clearing: